tenghooi/general_ros_utils/README.md

 ## ROS nodes in this package
 ### short_path_visualizer
 This node takes in a nav_msgs/Odometry message and output a nav_msgs/Path message with a certain length on FIFO basis.

+### msg_header_frame_id_modifier
+This node takes in ROS message with header and change the frame_id to user defined frame_id.
+Parameters are defined in launch file.

+**NOTE:** Currently only accept nav_msgs/Odometry as incoming message type but can easily change to other types of message in the code.